Chorus (audio effect)

 Chorus is an audio effect that occurs when individual sounds with approximately the same time, and very similar pitches, converge.
 While similar sounds coming from multiple sources can occur naturally, as in the case of a choir or string orchestra, it can also be simulated using an electronic effects unit or signal processing device.

 When the effect is produced successfully, none of the constituent sounds are perceived as being out of tune.
 It is characteristic of sounds with a rich, shimmering quality that would be absent if the sound came from a single source.
 The shimmer occurs because of beating.
-The effect is more apparent when listening to sounds that sustain for longer periods of time.
+The effect is more apparent when listening to sounds that sustain for longer periods of time; by adding additional signals with similar but slightly varying pitches over time to the original signal, it creates the illusion that the timbre, not the pitch of the played note, changes.

 The chorus effect is especially easy to hear when listening to a choir or string ensemble.
 A choir has multiple people singing each part (alto, tenor, etc.).
-A string ensemble has multiple violinists and possibly multiples of other stringed instruments.
+A string ensemble has multiple violinists and possibly multiple other stringed instruments.

 Acoustically created

-Although most acoustic instruments cannot produce a chorus effect by themselves, some instruments (particularly, chordophones with multiple courses of strings) can produce it as part of their own design.
+Although most acoustic instruments cannot produce a chorus effect by themselves, some instruments (particularly chordophones with multiple courses of strings) can produce it as part of their own design.
 The effect can make these acoustic instruments sound fuller and louder than by using a single tone generator (b.e.: a single vibrating string or a reed).
 Some examples: